Powerful 7.1 earthquake strikes near China’s border with Kyrgyzstan | KRDO

 By Nectar Gan, CNN

-Hong Kong (CNN) — A magnitude-7.1 earthquake rocked a mountainous and remote part of China’s far western Xinjiang region early Tuesday, with multiple injuries reported by state media and heavy tremors felt in Central Asian countries hundreds of miles away.
+Hong Kong (CNN) — A magnitude-7.1 earthquake rocked a mountainous and remote part of China’s far western Xinjiang region early Tuesday, with multiple injuries reported by state media and in Central Asian countries hundreds of miles away.

 The quake struck Wushi county, also known as Uqturpan county, in Aksu prefecture near the Kyrgyzstan border shortly after 2 a.m. local time, state-run news agency Xinhua reported.